jlam744/Ansible_NGinx_MariaDB/README.md

 <br />

 <h2>Ansible Install</h2>
 Installed Ansible using process found in the code file within this repository.
 After installing copy the ssh key from all the anisble hosts.
-In my scenario I copied from web1, web2, db1, and db2.
+In my scenario I copied from web1, web2, db1, and db2.:
 <br />
 <br />

-Here is an example of copying the ssh key for DB2 then pinging it to ensure that there is connection
+Here is an example of copying the ssh key for DB2 then pinging it to ensure that there is connection:
 <p align="center"

 ![Ansible screenshot](https://github.com/jlam744/Ansible_NGinx_MariaDB/assets/95711303/1360cda2-553d-405e-874f-6a021939bc73)

-Then I created a user named egoad on the WEB and DB servers after I made a group out of them (to make the process easier)
+Then I created a user named egoad on the WEB and DB servers after I made a group out of them (to make the process easier):

 <p align="center"